davidtadediji/graphRAG/README.md

 ## Overview

-Graphy v1 allows users to upload a PDF document, which is then processed to extract entities and relationships using OpenAI's GPT models (e.g., `gpt-4o` and `text-ada-002`).
+Graph RAG allows users to upload a PDF document, which is then processed to extract entities and relationships using OpenAI's GPT models (e.g., `gpt-4o` and `text-ada-002`).
 The extracted information is stored in a Neo4j graph database.
 Users can then interact with the graph in real-time by asking natural language questions, which are converted into Cypher queries to retrieve answers from the graph.

 ## Features